 Minimizes Pressure Ulcers

-This indicates the percent of residents who sustained a pressure ulcer.
-Pressure ulcers are damage to the skin resulting from staying in one position for too long.
+This is the percent of residents that suffered from a pressure ulcer.
+Pressure ulcers are considered by many in the nursing home industry to be a measure of the quality of nursing care .
+Pressure ulcers, also known as bed sores, are often caused by patients staying in one position for too long.

 Minimizes Serious Falls